 Waist Trainers Might Aggravate Prolapse in Postpartum Women

 Some women bind their midsections with wraps postpartum in the hopes of flattening the stomach after pregnancy.
 Postpartum women might seek out a waist trainer after a baby when Fried says the pelvic floor muscles are especially weak.
 It’s tempting, postpartum, to reach for a waist trainer, especially if your abdominal muscles experienced trauma during pregnancy and childbirth.

-However, many postpartum women might feel too overwhelmed with a newborn to commit to a new exercise routine and seek the purported "easy-fix" wearing a waist trainer has to offer.
+However, many postpartum women might feel too overwhelmed with a newborn to commit to a new exercise routine and instead seek the purported "easy-fix" wearing a waist trainer has to offer.
 This is where things get really complicated and potentially dangerous.

 “There’s a lot of things going on in your abdominal cavity postpartum,” says Fried.
 During pregnancy, organs—including the bladder, intestines, and stomach—can shift as the uterus expands.
-Although your uterus contracts within about six weeks postpartum, you might be at risk for prolapse, a condition where the bladder, uterus, or rectum can start to descend and exit the body through the vaginal opening.
-Wearing a waist trainer could aggravate this condition.
+Although your uterus contracts within about six weeks postpartum, you might be at risk for prolapse, a condition where the bladder, uterus, or rectum can start to descend.
+Wearing a waist trainer might aggravate this condition.

 “It’s not going to move any organs,” Fried explains, “but it can give pressure downward.”
 She advises postpartum women get checked by their OB/GYN to make sure they’re not at risk for developing a prolapse.
 “Chances of prolapse increase after having a baby and with age.
 If you are intent on wearing a waist trainer, get checked and keep getting checked.”